Darkle/BlueLoss/README.md

 - **Tray Icon Color** (default: blue): You can change the system tray (or menu bar) icon color to either white or blue.

-- **Time To Lock** (default: 3 minutes): This determines how long BlueLoss should wait before locking the computer after the device it's looking for on the network has been lost.
+- **Time To Lock** (default: 3 minutes): This determines how many minutes BlueLoss should wait before locking the computer after a device it's looking for has been lost.
+If a device is found before the time to lock elapses, the computer is not locked.

 - **Report Errors** (default: true): This will report errors to [Rollbar.com](https://rollbar.com).
 This helps development of the app.